 Focusing on a rare but devastating complication in patients with single-ventricle heart disease, a research team has revealed the role of leakage from the liver’s lymphatic system, and used a novel procedure to seal off those leaks and improve symptoms in patients.

-The researchers, from Children’s Hospital of Philadelphia and Penn Medicine, focused on protein-losing enteropathy (PLE), a severe loss of proteins in the intestine that is a rare but potentially life-threatening side effect of staged heart surgery in patients with single-ventricle disease.
+The researchers focused on protein-losing enteropathy (PLE), a severe loss of proteins in the intestine that is a rare but potentially life-threatening side effect of staged heart surgery in patients with single-ventricle disease.

 The cause of PLE is unknown, but scientists have suspected the lymphatic system was involved.
 The team’s study, published recently in the Journal of the American College of Cardiology, confirms the role of abnormal lymphatic circulation between the liver and small intestine.
 It also and demonstrates how liver lymphatic imaging and a novel intervention that seals off the abnormal lymph flow can improve the quality of life for patients with this condition.

-“We are learning that more and more conditions are caused by leaks in the lymphatic system,” said Maxim Itkin, MD, co-author of the study and co-director of the Center for Lymphatic Imaging and Interventions at CHOP and Penn Medicine.
+“We are learning that more and more conditions are caused by leaks in the lymphatic system,” said Maxim Itkin, MD, co-author of the study.
 “After identifying the leakage site in a lymphatic vessel, the team intervenes, using a technique called lymphatic embolization.
 Through a small needle, we can block the abnormal flow with a variety of tools — endovascular glue, coils, iodized oil — based on an individual patient’s needs.”

 “Patients with devastating side effects of the single-ventricle palliation process, such as protein-losing enteropathy, endure frequent trips to the bathroom, and their bodies lose essential protein.
-We have long suspected the lymphatic system was involved and can now begin to provide hope for these patients,” said Yoav Dori, MD, PhD, co-author of the study and co-director of the Center for Lymphatic Imaging and Interventions at CHOP and Penn Medicine.
+We have long suspected the lymphatic system was involved and can now begin to provide hope for these patients,” said Yoav Dori, MD, PhD, co-author of the study and leader of the Jill and Mark Fishman Center for Lymphatic Disorders at CHOP.